-7 The ability to engineer network slices depends on an evolving toolbox of versatile enablers in five 8 areas: cloud infrastructure, RAN, core, transport, and operations support systems/business support 9 systems (OSS/BSS).
-Depending on the scenario, different combinations of enablers will be required 10 to engineer the appropriate network slice(s).
-The enablers specified by 3GPP are available in the 11 Technical Review paper on Network Slicing117.
+The ability to engineer network slices depends on an evolving toolbox of versatile enablers in five

+- 8 areas: cloud infrastructure, RAN, core, transport, and operations support systems/business support - 9 systems (OSS/BSS).
+Depending on the scenario, different combinations of enablers will be required - to engineer the appropriate network slice(s).
+The enablers specified by 3GPP are available in the - 11 Technical Review paper on Network Slicing.

-12 7.3 TSN (Time Sensitive Network)
+7.3 TSN (Time Sensitive Network)

-13 To introduce IMT-2020 (5G) for wirelessly connecting the various parts in a factory floor, and user plane data for IMT-2020 (5G), it was found essential to support integration of TSN into 5G NR.
+- To introduce IMT-2020 (5G) for wirelessly connecting the various parts in a factory floor, - 14 integration of traffic from TSN traffic is important to co-exist with same guaranteed OoS - requirements as the wired TSN applications.
+In addition, to the low-latency requirements of control - and user plane data for IMT-2020 (5G), it was found essential to support integration of TSN into 5G - 17 NR.